linkorb/zorgmail-soap-client/README.md

 ## Notes

+* This library is using a cached version of the WSDL as the [original](https://lms.lifeline.nl/mailwebservice/inline/ems-mailwebservice-inline.wsdl) requires basic auth to read.
 * In order to send XML formatted EDI messages such as MEDVRI, MEDLAB, etc, you need to use `edifactverwerking@lms.lifeline.nl` as the recipient, and address the final recipient in the XML message (envelope).